 Some cancer treatments such as chemotherapy and radiation therapy may increase a person's risk of developing a different type of cancer later in life.
-Here we discuss the risk of second cancers that may be linked to past cancer treatment.
+Here we discuss the risk of second cancers in adults.

 Medical tests and treatments can be an important part of getting and staying healthy.
 But some types of tests and treatments may actually increase a person's risk of developing cancer.
 Get the facts about possible links between certain medical procedures and cancer in this section.